Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/wererat.md

 NoteIcon: monster
 BestiaryType: humanoid (human, shapechanger)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-209, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries.
+209, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries.
 Available in the SRD."
 ---
 # [Wererat](2-Mechanics/CLI/bestiary/humanoid/wererat.md)
 *Source: Monster Manual p.
-209, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries.
+209, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries.
 Available in the SRD.*

 Wererats are cunning lycanthropes with sly, avaricious personalities.
 They are wiry and twitchy in humanoid form, with thin hair and darting eyes.
 In their humanoid and hybrid forms, wererats prefer light weapons and use ambush tactics rather than fighting as a pack.
 Although a wererat can deliver a nasty bite in its rat form, it favors that form for stealthy infiltration and escape rather than combat.